llm-port/llm-port.github.io/docs/intro.md

 # Getting Started

-**llm.Port** is a self-hosted all-in-one LLM platform that combines an OpenAI-compatible gateway, a control-plane for model servers, an internal RAG subsystem, and PII detection — all behind a single operations console.
+**llm.Port** is a self-hosted all-in-one LLM platform that combines an OpenAI-compatible gateway, a built-in chat console with sessions and memory, a control-plane for model servers, an internal RAG subsystem, PII detection, and notification delivery — all behind a single operations console.

 ## Who is this for?